emancu/vim-files/README.markdown

 Fuzzy Finder like TextMate plugin
 ---------------------------------

-For use this plugin, you need ruby interpretation for your vim or MacVim.
+To use this plugin, you need ruby interpretation for your vim or MacVim.

 To check if it's available, you can run a simple command like: